Our Fragile Community

 Our wildlife is teetering on the edge of oblivion.
 And when they are gone, they are gone forever.

-Approximately 13 per cent of the koala population lives in the Southern Highlands’ region.
+Approximately 13 per cent of NSW’s koala population lives in the Southern Highlands’ region.
+And the dire connection between rapid deforestation and their dwindling numbers is profound.